Ellasx7/data550_finalproject/README.md

 1. Use `make final_project_image` rule which runs `docker build` to build the docker image for this project

-2. Here is the link to the Docker image as a public repository on Dockerhub: https://hub.docker.com/repository/docker/ellaxshen7/final_project/general
+    -   Here is the link to the Docker image as a public repository on Dockerhub: https://hub.docker.com/repository/docker/ellaxshen7/final_project/general

-3. For Mac users, use `make report/final_report.html` rule directly, of which executes `docker run` to automate the final report building process;<br />
+2. For Mac users, use `make report/final_report.html` rule directly, of which executes `docker run` to automate the final report building process;<br />
-For Windows users, modify the `make report/final_report.html` rule by using `"/$$(pwd)"/report:/project/report` instead to specify the mounting path, and then run the rule to automate the final report building process
+for Windows users, modify the `make report/final_report.html` rule by using `"/$$(pwd)"/report:/project/report` instead to specify the mounting path, and then run the rule to automate the final report building process